-- Include a complete description of the service requested or of the failure and a description of any failed test and any error message. - Ship the analyzer using the original or comparable antistatic packaging materials. - Contact Agilent for instructions on where to ship your analyzer.
+- Include a complete description of the service requested or of the failure and a description of any failed test and any error message. - Remove and retain all rack mount hardware and front handles.
+The analyzer should be sent to Agilent in the same configuration it was originally shipped. - Ship the analyzer using the original or comparable antistatic packaging materials. - Contact Agilent for instructions on where to ship your analyzer.
 Refer to "Contacting Agilent" on page 2-12.